 The Bug Report will be updated with significant events, including when the vulnerability has been validated, when more information is needed from you, or when you have qualified for a bounty.

 The contents of the Bug Report will be made available to the Response Team immediately, and will initially remain non-public to allow the Response Team sufficient time to publish a remediation.
-Public disclosure of the Bug Report may be requested by either the Researcher or the Response Team.
+After the Bug Report has been closed, Public disclosure may be requested by either the Researcher or the Response Team.

 - Default: If neither party raises an objection, the contents of the Bug Report will be made public within 30 days.